Information for Clinics and Pharmacies

-A program that accepts donations of safe, unused prescription medications destined for disposal and redistributes them to patients struggling to afford their medications.
+A program that accepts donations of safe, unused medications destined for disposal and redistributes them to patients struggling to afford their medications.
 These medications often come from long-term care facilities where patients’ medications are packaged into bubble packs and must be disposed of after a change in dose, medication, or transfer of services.
 Some of these medications can be sent back to their distributor, but many are flushed down toilets or incinerated.
 A repository reduces this waste and improves patient access to medications.

 Are repository products safe for patients?

 Yes!
 RoundtableRx is committed to ensuring the safety and quality of our repository products.
 Donated products are thoroughly inspected by a pharmacist before being accepted.
 Some of the basic requirements are:

 Unopened, tamper-evident packaging

 RoundtableRx has been designated by the Minnesota Board of Pharmacy to operate as Minnesota's Medication Repository Program.
 RoundtableRx is the Central Repository and is licensed as a pharmacy wholesaler in Minnesota; therefore, we rely on partnerships with Local Repositories to connect eligible patients with our medications.
 A Local Repository is a clinic, pharmacy, or prescriber that has established a partnership with RoundtableRx.